Skip to main content

 Death

-If you have a high-risk factor and mild-to-moderate symptoms or test positive,
+have a high-risk factor and mild-to-moderate COVID-19.

 How does PAXLOVID work?